Short Proofs for Slow Consistency: Proofs of Finite Consistency

 Together with the assumption $\ti(\omega_{x+1},\widehat\gamma\,F_\gamma\!\downarrow)$ we obtain $\forall_{\beta\prec\omega_{x+1}}\,F_\beta\!\downarrow$.
 Another application of $\prog(\widehat\gamma\,F_\gamma\!\downarrow)$ yields $F_{\omega_{x+1}}\!\downarrow$.
 In particular we have $F_{\omega_{x+1}}(x)\!\downarrow$, which is equivalent to $\feps(x)\!\downarrow$ by definition. \end{proof}

 By a classical result of Gentzen, transfinite induction up to each ordinal $\omega_{n+1}$ can be proved in Peano arithmetic.
 We must show that this is possible with proofs of polynomial length.
-For this purpose it will be useful to work with schematic proofs: Add a unary predicate variable $R$ to the language of arithmetic and write $\pa[R]$ for the extension of Peano arithmetic to the resulting language.
-In particular, the predicate $R$ may freely occur in induction formulas.
-The crucial ingredient of Gentzen's proof of transfinite induction is the ``jump formula"
+For this purpose it will be useful to work with schematic proofs: Add a unary predicate variable $R$ to the language of arithmetic and write $\pa[R]$ for the version of Peano arithmetic, where the induction scheme is extended to all arithmetic formulas with $R$.
+We fix some first-order variable $\gamma$.
+For formulas $\varphi[R]$ and $\psi[R](\gamma)$ of the extended language we write $\varphi[\psi[R]]$ for the formula that results from $\varphi[R]$, when one replaces all subformulas $Rt$ by the formula $\psi[R](t)$, renaming bound variables as necessary.